-Former MP Peter Dunne: 'Judith Collins best option for National'
+The candidates speculated to take over from Todd Muller after he resigns

 Dunne believed one of the biggest beneficiaries could be the Act Party, as voters looked for right-of-centre alternatives given National's troubles.

-On Muller, Dunne said he had "clearly good intentions".
-He was "a good honest person, but the job proved to be far too much for him", Dunne said.

-"There was frustration with the situation beforehand [with former leader Simon Bridges] so any change had to be a good one even if it wasn't well thought through."
+Meanwhile, Newstalk ZB political editor Barry Soper believes the National Party will look to Collins as leader, but says it will be somewhat of a poison chalice for her.

-Right-wing political commentator Ben Thomas told Newstalk ZB that Muller's resignation was a surprise.
+Right-wing political commentator Ben Thomas told Newstalk ZB that other than former leader Simon Bridges, the leading contender was Collins.

 Thomas believed National now needed someone straight out of the box – including possibly Simon Bridges.